 An Exactech recall lawyer will argue that Exactech was negligent by:

-- Failing to adequately test their knee, ankle, and hip implants, including the oxygen resistance of their implants’ components
+- Failing to adequately test their knee, hip and ankle replacements, including the oxygen resistance of their implants’ components

 - Failing to test enough sample devices regularly

-- Failing to take the necessary steps to clearly identify failure modes and suggest ways to prevent, avoid and/or monitor failures
+- Failing to take the necessary steps to clearly identify ankle, hip and knee implant failure modes and suggest ways to prevent, avoid and/or monitor failures

 - Failing to identify the significance of testing resulting in failure of their implants